h0llyanders0n/h0llyanders0n.github.io/README.md

-Holly's Coding Portfolio
+#Coding Portfolio - Holly Anderson

 A collection of my coding projects.

 Contact - hollyscode@gmail.com

-Do not reproduce, use, or duplicate.
+Do not reproduce, use, or duplicate without written permission.